illumiphi/grav-plugin-photon-home/README.md

 enabled: true
 ```

-Note that if you use the admin plugin, a file with your configuration, and named home.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.
+Note that if you use the admin plugin, a file with your configuration, and named photon-home.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

 ## Usage

-**Describe how to use the plugin.**
+Select template type when creating a new page

 ## Credits

-**Did you incorporate third-party code?
-Want to thank somebody?**

 ## To Do